CATARAQUI CANOE CLUB EVENTS – 2025

 Ski/Snowshoe north of Opinicon Road

 Assuming suitable snow and frozen waterbodies, this will be a backcountry ski/snowshoe trip that occasionally follows part of the Rideau Trail.
 We have done this trip and variants of it in past years.
 The terrain is rugged and very scenic.
 The route will take advantage of frozen lakes and ponds where possible for easier travel.
 Still, there will be about 150 m of climbing/descending over the total distance of about 9 km.
 Participants should have experience with backcountry skiing.
-If there are sufficient numbers of snowshoers and suitable weather, a separate trip for snowshoers could be possible on Sunday.

 Difficulty: intermediate